Sunday, May 17, 2026

 I’d stay up talking nonstop, each of us mostly

-over the voice of the other, well into the night
+over the voice of the other

-and numbers I’d been given by friends in Boston
+contact info I’d been given by friends in Boston

-before moving here to the left coast all those
+before moving here to the Left Coast all those

-years ago, was the first to respond to my shy ask
+years ago, was the first to respond to my shy

 had been with me for almost all of those years,

-her during most of her life, and a significant portion
+almost no day without her during most of her

-of mine, I can say that the pain of her passing hit
+icant portion of mine), I can say that the pain

-me harder than I would ever have imagined.
-It was
+of her passing hit me harder than I would

-stark and it was tangible.
-So it seems that I have
+tangible.
+So it seems that I have been one

 Sepia the Cat on her birthday